Welcome to Noah’s Ark Nursery Group

 Two Year Old Funding

-Fees are invoiced on a half-term basis, payable in advance.
+Fees are invoiced on a monthly basis, payable in advance.
 Payment by BACS is preferred, although employers’ childcare vouchers are accepted.
 A copy of the Payment Policy will be provided in the welcome pack.

 Get In Touch

 Noah’s Ark Nursery Group